A Candidate's Guide to Search Engines

 First and foremost, understand that it takes time to get indexed - anywhere from days to weeks.
 Search engines use programs known as "spiders," "crawlers," or "bots" to scour the web for the content that goes into search results, and it can take some time for these bots to find their way to your site.

-You can help the process along by submitting your site directly to Google's submission page, and Bing's submission page (this should work for both Bing and Yahoo! , which currently uses Bing's search engine).
-Submitting your site manually can help expedite the indexing process, but it's not a panacea.
-Note the warning on Google's submission page:
+While Google and Bing should find your published website without intervention, you can try to help the process along by submitting your site directly through Google webmaster tools, and Bing webmaster tools (this should work for both Bing and Yahoo, which currently uses Bing’s search engine).
+Submitting your site manually can help expedite the indexing process, but it’s not a panacea.
+Note the warning on Google’s submission page:

 "We don’t add all submitted URLs to our index, and we can’t make predictions or guarantees about when or if submitted URLs will appear in our index."